GoogleCloudPlatform/compute-image-packages/packages/python-google-compute-engine/README.md

 MetadataScripts   | shutdown               | `false` disables shutdown script execution.
 NetworkInterfaces | setup                  | `false` skips network interface setup.
 NetworkInterfaces | ip\_forwarding         | `false` skips IP forwarding.
-NetworkInterfaces | dhclient\_script       | String path to a dhclient script used by dhclient.
-NetworkInterfaces | dhcp\_command          | String to execute to enable network interfaces.
+NetworkInterfaces | dhcp\_command          | String path for alternate dhcp executable used to enable network interfaces.

 Setting `network_enabled` to `false` will skip setting up host keys and the `boto` config in the guest.
 The setting may also prevent startup and shutdown